Expensent

 2. ExpensifyApproved!
 Partner Program: what it gives you

 If you're running an accounting firm — not an in-house finance team — the ExpensifyApproved!
 Partner Program is the right door to walk through.
-Expensify has historically marketed it as the program used by a large share of top US accounting firms; confirm the current figure with your partner manager before you put it in a pitch deck.
-It's not a discount program so much as an operating model for firms that run Expensify as a managed service for their clients.
+Current Expensify materials position it as a partner program for firms that run Expensify as a managed service for their clients, with onboarding, training, support, and partner billing benefits.

 What partners actually get

-• 0.5% revenue share on Card spend — Partner firms earn 0.5% on their clients' Expensify Card transactions, or can pass it through to clients as cashback.
-Not life-changing on small accounts, but material at firm scale.
+• 0.5% revenue share on eligible US Card spend — Expensify says partner firms can receive 0.5% revenue share on clients' US Expensify Card spend, or pass it through to clients.

 • Dedicated partner manager — A human at Expensify who knows your firm, can escalate issues, and helps with configuration decisions for individual clients.